Jaswanthnani02/Github-pages/README.md

 ## 🚀 Deployment

-This portfolio is deployed on GitHub Pages and can be accessed at:
+This portfolio is deployed on GitHub Pages.
-[Your GitHub Pages URL will be here]

 ## 📁 File Structure